andersmurphy/andersmurphy-blog/resources/posts/2023-07-16-clojure-sqlite-application-defined-sql-functions-with-jdbc.md

 Title: Clojure: SQLite application defined SQL functions with JDBC

 SQLite provides a convenient interface called [Application-Defined SQL Functions](https://www.sqlite.org/appfunc.html) that lets you create custom SQL functions that call back into your application code to compute their results.
 This lets us extend SQLite in Clojure.
 Want to query with regex or jsonpath?
 Want custom aggregation functions?
 Don't want to write C?
+Don't want to manage different precompiled binaries for different operating systems.
 No problem Application Defined SQL Functions have you covered.

 ## In Java